d3zd3z/jpool/README.md

 ## Dependencies

-Jpool is built with the [Simple Build Tool][sbt].
+Jpool is built with the [Simple Build Tool][sbt], version 0.10.1.
 The SBT launcher and a JVM is all you will need to build.
 Simply do:

-    sbt update
     sbt test
     sbt package